jakeleyhr/GetVISTA/README.md

-  -nocut                Delete annotations not included in sequence -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on species and gene name
+  -nocut                Delete annotations not included in sequence -rev                  Reverse complement DNA sequence and coordinates -autoname             Automatically generate output file names based on species and gene name -fw                   Automatically orient the gene in the forward strand by reverse complementing if needed
 ```
 ## engene inputs:
 The output arguments, in addition to the **-all**, **-nocut**, **-rev** arguments are identical to encoords described above, but the inputs are quite different.
 Rather than defining a species and genomic region, a species and _gene name_ are input.
 For example, mouse and the gdf5 gene.
 This script outputs a detailed log of the gene information and the sequence region extracted: